JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 ***

 The day started slow - but it's ok!
-We understand that is Deet's own time and that is our own time too.
+We understand that it's Deet's own time and that it's our own time too.
 Around 5 pm we started to boil some chicken because we knew it's going to be needed - today we are going out!

 It takes time to get to know your dog.
-But I think so far we have done quite a good job.
+But we think that so far we have done quite a good job.
 It feels difficult to estimate if the steps we are taking are too big or not.
 Today was a good example.

 We boiled chicken to cheer Deet up.
-Even if Deet had her harness on already we needed to put the leashes and a collar on as well.
-With rescues it's important to have double leash in the beginning because if they get scared of some sound, they might run away and fast!
+Even if she had her harness on already we needed to put the leashes and a collar on as well.
+With rescues it's important to have a double leash in the beginning because if they get scared of some sound, they might run away and fast!

 Well..
 Deet wasn't so happy about this